 Create groups for your family, friends, etc. But also consider creating groups for your building, street, area.
 Invite neighbours to join, some elderly people might have zero human interaction so let us get them connected.
 Consider posting group information in communal areas and asking people to not touch but photograph it.
 If you are working from home maybe start an unofficial work colleague group.

-Although communication is good remember to be safe online too, monitor children and advise those new not to give out payment information, etc.
+Although virtual communication is good, please remember to be safe online too.
+Monitor children and advise those new not to give out payment information, etc.